pgriess/node-netstring/README.md

 [netstrings](http://cr.yp.to/proto/netstrings.txt).

 ## API
+    nsWriteLength(len)

+Compute the number of bytes to required serialize a netstring with the `len` bytes.

     nsWrite(pay, payStart = 0, payEnd = pay.length, buf = undefined, bufOff = 0)

 Write the payload `pay ` out in netstring format, returning a string.
 The